 -

-You just completed our HESI reading diagnostic exam.
+Almost There: You may pass the HESI reading section, but it will be close.
 Take some of our full-length practice exams.

 - 1